Family Medicine Practitioner

 - Completion of lnternal Medicine, Family Practice, or Osteopathic Medicine Residency Program.

-- Board Certification/Eligibility in Internal Medicine or Family Practice.
+- Board Certified in Internal Medicine or Family Practice.

 - Licensure to practice medicine in the State of New York with current registration.